lemining/cv/detailed_cv.md

 Amblique is Australia’s industry leader in ecommerce and digital consulting, providing omni-channel strategies, retail practice and site optimisation services to help retailers and brand owners.
 Some of their clients are Michael Hill, Cotton On, Rodd & Gunn.

 I have joined Amblique as a full-stack developer in the Client Services team called Geeks.
 We were responsible for maintenance and support of all our clients.
-It was a fantastic opportunity as it involved infrastructure, databases, development as well as dealing with the customer to solve their business problems in a cost-efficient manner.
+It was a fantastic opportunity as it involved infrastructure, database use, development as well as dealing with the customer to solve their business problems in a cost-efficient manner.

-At the time we were using proprietary e-commerce platform that Amblique developed in .NET, however later we have migrated a lot of our clients to DemandWare – which required me to get a certification in EcmaScript/JavaScript.
+At the time we were using a proprietary e-commerce platform that Amblique developed in .NET, however further on we migrated a lot of our clients to DemandWare – which required me to get a certification in EcmaScript/JavaScript.

 ## Consultant / Developer / Owner \hfill Lemi Solutions, Sydney

 \hfill _2008-06/2013_

-* Consulting small to medium size companies on cost effective IT solutions and process improvements.
+Consulting small to medium size companies on cost effective IT solutions and process improvements.

-* Training staff on those new solutions and processes.
+Training staff on those new solutions and processes.

-* Whenever there was a custom solution required (due to lack of offshelf product), I was involved in the full development life cycle of the product.
+Whenever there was a custom solution required (due to lack of off-shelf product), I was involved in the full development life cycle of the product.

-* Client support – infrastructure as well as the day to day running of the system (backups, network, emails etc.)
+Client support – infrastructure as well as the day to day running of the system (backups, network, emails etc.)

-Technologies: consulting, process improvement, research and development

 ## Co-Owner \hfill PropertySpy, NZ